PixarV/terraform-provider-r4/website/docs/r/ec2_transit_gateway_route_table.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `arn` - The ARN of the transit gateway route table.
-* `default_association_route_table` - Indicates whether this is the default route table for the transit gateway.
+* `default_association_route_table` - Indicates whether this is the default association route table for the transit gateway.
+* `default_propagation_route_table` - Indicates whether this is the default propagation route table for the transit gateway.
 * `id` - The ID of the transit gateway route table.
 * `tags_all` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block][default-tags].

-->  **Unsupported attributes**
-These attributes are currently unsupported by CROC Cloud:

-* `default_propagation_route_table` - Boolean whether this is the default propagation route table for the transit gateway.
-Always `false`.

 ## Import